It's All About Me

 Here is a more personal ‘About Me Biography’ . . .

 As of March 2015, I moved back to England after living and working on the Gold Coast in Australia for more than twenty-five years.
 Leaving Australia also meant retiring from my career as an Associate Professor in Artificial Intelligence at Griffith University.
-Although I still hold adjunct and honorary positions at Griffith’s Institute for Integrated and Intelligent Systems and at the University of Sussex’s Department of Informatics, my academic life has moved on from artificial intelligence and is now focussed on writing and teaching phenomenological philosophy at the Free University Brighton.
+Although I still hold an adjunct position at Griffith’s Institute for Integrated and Intelligent Systems, my academic life has moved on from artificial intelligence and is now focussed on writing and teaching phenomenological philosophy first at the Free University Brighton and now at the Totnes Association for the Exploration of Consciousness.

 The reason for this return to the country of my birth was partly because my mum was in the final stages of heart disease, and partly to make a new start in life as an author and philosopher.
 I am now, as they say, ‘semi-retired’.
 But from my perspective, that simply means I no longer have to go out and work for someone else in order to afford a place to live and a bite to eat.
 It is now up to me how I spend my days.
 This is a position I have aspired to ever since I first had to go out to work, all those years ago, as an odd-jobbing gardener.